 Prostate biopsy in the traditional format is a crude diagnostic technique, if not an unacceptable means, to evaluate for prostate cancer based on inherent sampling bias and needle tracking.
 Sampling bias is associated with the uncertainty for what the biopsy needle will yield as a physician sticks a needle after needle randomly into a prostate (up to 90 times) when a mapping procedure is performed in anticipation of treating prostate cancer definitively.
 According to Dr. Michael Karin from University of California at San Diego, “needle punctures of the prostate exacerbate inflammation which in turn leads to cellular mutation allowing the evolution of prostate cancer with an increased likelihood for metastasis”.

-A recent case of a 51 year old male with an interest in testosterone replacement illustrates the benefits of the 3.0 Tesla MRI-S scan.
+A recent case of a 51 year old male with an interest in testosterone replacement illustrates the benefits of the multi-parametric prostate MRI scan.
 Noting a PSA value of only 2.1 ng/ml; the digital rectal exam (DRE) identified an area of interest on the left side, albeit, it was not definitive for prostate cancer.
 Neither the gray scale ultrasound nor Color Flow Doppler ultrasound evaluation suggested any specific abnormality consistent with the area of interest previously identified on DRE.
-An MRI-S scan using the enhanced 3.0 Tesla magnification was suggested as the next best step in the evaluation.
+An MRI scan was suggested as the next best step in the evaluation.
 The scan isolated a region of interest on the left side at the Apex to Middle portion of the prostate gland concordant with the findings on the DRE.
-Based upon the findings of the MRI-S scan, a targeted biopsy with 6 needle cores was recommended and implemented.
+Based upon the findings of the MRI scan, a targeted biopsy with 6 needle cores was recommended and implemented.
 An Antiandrogen was initiated pre-biopsy to mitigate against “needle tracking”.
 Specifically, an Antiandrogen selectively blocks the receptor on the prostate cell from attracting testosterone as it exits the capsule, thereby, disabling the cells in preparation for cell death or apoptosis.
 The Pathology evaluation revealed a grade of cancer that was amenable to being treated conservatively or focally.
-In this case, the failure to use a 3.0 Tesla MRI-S scan would have exposed this patient to the possibility of missing the cancer altogether; associated with sampling bias, a very real possibility for needle tracking (assuming cancer was found), or worse yet, the go ahead to supplement with testosterone, when in fact, the cancer was missed.
+In this case, the failure to use a MRI scan would have exposed this patient to the possibility of missing the cancer altogether; associated with sampling bias, a very real possibility for needle tracking (assuming cancer was found), or worse yet, the go ahead to supplement with testosterone, when in fact, the cancer was missed.
 Using testosterone in this scenario would have stimulated cancer cells to grow wildly, while causing the PSA to spike abnormally, thereby, making the diagnosis of prostate cancer – a potentially uncontrollable clinical event, albeit, avoidable.
 Given the expertise of a Urolologic consultation, this case turned out well.
 The patient is now contemplating a focal treatment with high intensity focused ultrasound with a plan to supplement with testosterone once his cancer has been cured.
-An inability to document the resolution of prostate cancer by a repeat MRI-S scan and/or a stable PSA post-operatively will preclude this patient from using testosterone replacement therapy.
+An inability to document the resolution of prostate cancer by a repeat MRI scan and/or a stable PSA post-operatively will preclude this patient from using testosterone replacement therapy.

 While studies have shown healthier men require testosterone replacement less frequently than diseased men, there is nonetheless, a generation of men who will want to try to turn back the hands of time.
 In men with a PSA greater than 2.0 ng/ml and an interest in anti-aging remedies like testosterone, I urge them to continue the educational process while considering a Free Consultation with Ronald Wheeler, M.D., Urologist and Medical Director of the Diagnostic Center for Disease.
 The toll free number to call to schedule a Free Consultation is 1-877-766-8400.
 By doing so, an individual may avoid becoming a statistic of ignorance.